Maple Date Banana Bread

 - Coconut oil

 - Baking powder

-Addition options: This recipe is easily adaptable, try adding 125 g of chocolate chips or nuts such as walnuts or pecans.
+- Addition options: This recipe is easily adaptable, try adding 125 g of chocolate chips or nuts such as walnuts or pecans.
 Shredded coconut or raisins are also great options.

 Serving: one maple date banana bread slice